 – Maggie Stiefvater, The Raven King

-The Raven Cycle by Maggie Stiefvater is my all time favourite book series.
+The Raven Cycle by Maggie Stiefvater is a series I read many times.
 It is a complex story told in multiple point of view.
 Its characters, rooted in realistic psychology, populate a modern day Virginia where magic is lurking beneath the surface.

-I toyed with the idea of what covers I would have designed for these books for quite some time, and since the author is coming out with a whole new trilogy set in the same world and with some of the same characters, it felt like the perfect time to indulge in a re-read and bring my alternative vision into reality.
+I'd toyed with the idea of what covers I would have designed for these books for quite some time, and when the author was coming out with a whole new trilogy set in the same world, it felt like the perfect time to bring design into reality.
+It was inspired by a pivotal scene in the fourth book that the quote above is from.
+The image of a flock of birds swirling around each other was as a lovely visual metaphor for the story.

-I decided to gather several images relating to the plot of each book and place them into bird silhouettes.
+I gathered several images relating to the plot of each book and place them into bird silhouettes.

 First I created some vector silhouettes, referencing stock images of ravens.
 Than, I spent a couple of hours shifting these around till I came to a composition I liked.

 There is an escalating nature to the narrative.
-As we learn more and more about the characters more and more layers are introduced to the story.
 As the group unearths more and more magic in their quest, we get from a slightly paranormal story set in a mostly realistic world, to a chaotic dreamscape where reality seems to have little meaning.
-This is what the growing number of birds is meant to represent.
+The growing number of birds is meant to represent this escalation.

-I had the idea to create a spectrum of colours across the covers.
+I created a spectrum of colours across the covers.
 Green, orange, purple, and blue fit the mood of the individual books nicely.
 This later got reduced to looser colour theme, in order to allow for certain iconic objects – such as a bright orange Camaro – to keep their signature colours.